ArunTellis/Movies-GPT/README.md

-  -Added HardCoded values to the Constant Files -Register into the tmdb api and create an app to get the access token -Get data from the tmdb api on now playing movies
+  -Added HardCoded values to the Constant Files -Register into the tmdb api and create an app to get the access token -Get data from the tmdb api on now playing movies -Custom Hook for Now Playing Movies list API
+  -Create MovieSlice
+  -Update tbe store with Movie Data
+  -Plannig for MainContainer & Secondary container -Fetch the data for the Trailer
+  -Embedded the Youtube Video and make it autoplay and mute

+  - Tailwind CSS to make Main Container look more Awesome.

   #Features
   -Login & SignUp